 The projected long-term investment returns and inflation assumptions are developed through review of current and historical capital markets data, sell-side investment research, consultant whitepapers, and historical performance of investment strategies.
 Fixed income return projections reflect current yields across the U.S. Treasury yield curve and market expectations of forward yields projected and interpolated for multiple tenors and over multiple year horizons.
 Global public equity return projections are established through analysis of the equity risk premium and the fixed income return projections.
 Other asset categories and strategies' return projections reflect the foregoing and historical data analysis.
 These projections are combined to produce the long-term expected rate of return by weighting the expected future real rates of return by the target asset allocation percentage and by adding expected inflation.
-Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2015 (the valuation date) are summarized in the following table:
+Best estimates of arithmetic real rates of return for each major asset class included in the pension plan's target asset allocation as of June 30, 2016 (the valuation date) are summarized in the following table:

 Asset Class Long-Term Expected Real Rate of Return

-Fixed Income 2.2%
+Fixed Income 1.4%

-Global Equity 5.8%
+Global Equity 5.3%

-Real Estate 5.2%
+Real Estate 4.3%

-Alternatives 9.8%
+Alternatives 8.9%

-Credit 6.8%
+Credit 6.0%

-Inflation Protection 3.4%
+Inflation Protection 4.0%

-The information above is based on 30-year expectations developed with the consulting actuary for the 2014 asset, liability and investment policy study for the North Carolina Retirement Systems.
+The information in the preceding table is based on 30-year expectations developed with the consulting actuary and is part of the asset, liability, and investment policy of the North Carolina Retirement Systems.
 The long-term nominal rates of return underlying the real rates of return are arithmetic annualized figures.
-The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.19%.
+The real rates of return are calculated from nominal rates by multiplicatively subtracting a long-term inflation assumption of 3.05%.
+Return projections do not include any excess return expectations over benchmark averages.
 All rates of return and inflation are annualized.